 Type of storage: Hourly

 Price: $25 for the first bag, $40 for two bags, $15 for all additional bags

 The city of New Orleans is bursting with adventure and ripe for the exploring.
 Delicious food of every kind, cool jazz, history, nightlife, sports, and culture all come together to make this city a true standout.
 However, it’s hard to enjoy everything New Orleans has to offer when you’re stuck dragging your luggage with you wherever you go.
-At Knock Knock City, we want to alleviate that problem, so we’re bringing affordable luggage storage to the most convenient neighborhoods in the city!
-It’s our goal to make storing luggage in New Orleans easy.
+At Knock Knock City, we want to alleviate that problem, so we’re bringing information to you on affordable luggage storage to the most convenient neighborhoods in the city!
+It’s our goal to make storing luggage an easy and convenient process for you in New Orleans.

 Affectionately dubbed “The Big Easy” because of its reputation as one of America’s most laid-back cities, New Orleans is a unique melting pot of American, French, and African culture.
 From its booming nightlife scene to its signature spicy cuisine to its Mardi Gras celebrations, this city is unique from top to bottom and is sure to provide a memorable experience to all travelers.

 First and foremost, know that you’ll probably be doing a lot of walking, so bring comfortable shoes!
 If you plan on exploring the French Quarter (which is where many great local food places are located), and you have children traveling with you, be sure to explore it during the daytime.
 The nightlife here can be very adult-themed, so walking down Bourbon Street with children after dark should really be avoided.
 Take care to stay in well-lit, main streets after dark, and avoid side streets and sparsely populated areas.

 Offerings: Food, drink, shops, nightlife